-Rabbi Shlomo Yitzchaki, the medieval Biblical commentator known by the acronym Rashi, explains a three-stage sale of Joseph: the brothers pulled Joseph from the pit and sold him to the Midianites, who sold him to the Ishmaelites, who sold him to the Egyptians.
+Rabbi Shlomo Yitzchaki, the medieval Biblical commentator known by the acronym Rashi, explains the three-stages which Joseph was sold into slavery: Joseph’s brothers pulled him from the pit and sold him to the Midianites, who sold him to the Ishmaelites, who sold him to the Egyptians.

 Though Rashi seems to explain the seeming contradiction in the text on these verses, the Bible has another seeming contradiction later on.
 In one verse, it says that Joseph is sold to Potiphar the Egyptian by the Midianites (Genesis 37:36).
 But less than two chapters later, we are told that Potiphar the Egyptian bought Joseph from the Ishmaelites (Genesis 39:1).

 Rabbi Hezekiah ben Manoah, a 13th-century Biblical commentator known as Chizkuni, explained the enigmatic sale in this manner, basing his explanation on the words of the Sages in Bereshit Rabbah: